-The basic utility systems in your Coachmen mini motor home can be classified under four titles-Electrical, LP Gas, Fresh Water and Drainage/Sewer.
-This section outlines these systems, describing their operation, function and simple maintenance.
+The basic utility systems in your Coachmen motor home can be classified under four titles - Electrical, LP Gas, Fresh Water and Drainage/Sewer.
+This section outlines these systems, describing their operation, function, and simple maintenance.
 It is not intended as a service guide.
-Your mini motor home has been engineered and built to provide trouble-free operation, but should a problem arise, we recommend that you contact your authorized Coachmen dealer.
+Your motor home has been engineered and built to provide trouble-free operation, but should a problem arise, we recommend that you contact your authorized Coachmen dealer.

-An optional monitoring panel allows you to check the condition of most systems conveniently from the interior of your mini motor home.
-It has indicators to show the volume of fresh water, LP gas, waste and gray water in your holding tanks, the condition of your RV battery and also contains the water pump switch.
-The generator remote START/STOP switch, and the generator running-time meter are on a separate panel.
+An optional monitoring panel allows you to check the condition of most systems conveniently from the interior of your motor home.
+It has indicators to show the volume of fresh water, LP gas, waste and gray water in your holding tanks, the condition of your RV battery, a switch for the water pump, a thermometer used to measure the interior temperature and a hygrometer measuring the relative humidity.
+Holding tank #1 is for waste and holding tank #2 is for gray water.

+A separate panel contains the generator remote START/STOP switch, the generator hours-of-operation meter and a generator running light.